 The Need for Research

-The Johns Hopkins Lyme Disease Clinical Research Center is a national leader in the search for solutions to the Lyme disease epidemic.
-Our mission is to promote research leading to the improved understanding of Lyme disease and its varied manifestations.
-At our center, we focus on translating research into clinical practice and we strive for a future where accurate diagnosis and effective treatment will bring better outcomes and new hope to Lyme disease patients and their families.
+Longer term our goal is to expand our interdisciplinary models to investigate all stages and types of Lyme disease and tick-borne illnesses.
+We strive for a future where accurate diagnosis and effective treatment will bring better outcomes and new hope to Lyme disease patients and their families.

 Currently Recruiting Research Study